alliander-opensource/mixed-reality-franka-emika-control/README.md

 * **Close gripper**: Close the grippers of the end-effector

 ## Credits
-This project was developed as part of the Semester Thesis for my (Matthew Hanlon) MSc.
-Robotics, Systems and Control at ETH Zurich.
-The project was supervised by Eric Vollenweider (Microsoft Mixed Reality and AI Lab Zurich), in collaboration with the [Computer Vision and Geometry Group](https://cvg.ethz.ch/).
+This project was developed as part of the Master Thesis for my (Koen Bessels) MSc.
+Robotics at the TU Delft.
+The project was supervised by Yke Bauke Eisema (Human Robot Interaction Lab, TU Delft) and Luc Nies (Research Center for Digital Technologies, Alliander).

 # Trademark Notice
 Trademarks This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.